• Skip to primary navigation

 Can I store this jelly in my pantry?

-How long can I store this pepper jelly in the fridge and freezer?
+How long can I store this jalapeno pepper jam in the fridge and freezer?

-Red & Green Freezer Jalapeno Pepper Jelly can be stored in the freezer up to 1 year according to the National Center for Home Food Preservation.
-It can be stored in the fridge for 1 month at 40 ℉ or below.
+Freezer Jalapeno Pepper Jelly (jam) can be stored in the freezer up to 1 year according to the National Center for Home Food Preservation.
+It can be stored in the fridge for 1 month.

 How do I thaw freezer jams and jellies